 TAMPA, Fla. — The commanders of U.S. Special Operations Forces attached to the Defense Department’s geographic combatant commands say they need more intelligence, surveillance and reconnaissance (ISR) capabilities as well as the ability to communicate from the middle of nowhere.
 The generals and admirals who oversee U.S. special operations in North America, South America, Europe, the Middle East and Central Asia, Africa, the Pacific Rim and Korea also said May 20 that they wanted ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "SOF Commanders Seek More ISR, Better Comms in Remote Areas".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "SOF Commanders Seek More ISR, Better Comms in Remote Areas".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.